alexdelorenzo/cast_control/README.md

 # 📺 Control Chromecasts from Linux
-`chromecast_mpris` is [a daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) utility that allows you to control media playback on casting devices from the Linux desktop.
+`cast_control` is [a daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) utility that allows you to control media playback on casting devices from the Linux desktop.

 While this service runs, it will publish data about the media and apps playing on your casting devices to your computer.

 ### Integrations
-`chromecast_mpris` controls Chromecasts and casting devices via D-Bus and [MPRIS media player controls](https://specifications.freedesktop.org/mpris-spec/2.2/).
+`cast_control` controls Chromecasts and casting devices via D-Bus and [MPRIS media player controls](https://specifications.freedesktop.org/mpris-spec/2.2/).

 MPRIS is the standard media player interface on Linux desktops.